simbleau/convo/README.md

 # Motivation

-The intent is to safely parse and export conversation trees, as well as walk complex conversations easily and efficiently.
+The intent is to safely import and export conversation trees, as well as walk complex conversations easily and efficiently.
 Conversations resemble a traditional dialogue tree model, and can be cyclic.
 YAML format makes creating dialogue trees intuitive and easy, even without a formal editor (but a GUI editor will come eventually).

 # State